epsitec-sa/grafix/DESIGN.md

 The script `patch_agg.sh` is responsible of patching the library.
 It is invoked by `CMakeLists.txt` after cloning the antigrain repo.
 It works by overwritting files in the cloned antigrain repo by their corresponding patch found in the `agg_patch_files` directory.
 The lines that were patched are indicated in the patch file by a comment starting with "PATCHED" and followed by an explanation as to why the patch is necessary.

+Note that the patch is only applied after the antigrain repository is *cloned*.
+If you make changes to the patch files, you will need to re-run `patch_agg.sh` manually.
+Another option is to delete the `build` directory: on the next build, antigrain will be redownloaded and your new patch applied.

 ### AggUI

 AggUI's build script (`AggUI.csproj`) consists of the following steps: